Call 561-272-0800

 • Suicidal Thoughts: The despair and hopelessness caused by addiction can lead to suicidal thoughts.

-What can cause a Heroin Addiction?
+What Can Cause a Heroin Addiction?

 • Genetics: A family history of addiction increases your vulnerability.
 If a parent, sibling, or other close relative struggles with addiction, you’re more likely to do as well.
 Also, research by Levran O, Londono D, et al. titled ‘Genetic susceptibility to heroin addiction: a candidate gene association study’ in 2008 shows that there are genes associated with an increased risk of heroin addiction.
 However, genes aren’t a death sentence – they just raise the risk.